How do you cash third party checks without the other person?

 Luckily for you, I’m going to show you how to cash a third party check without involving the third party.
 I’ll even show you the best place for you to cash a check and when the funds will be available.

 - A check between two parties is a two party check.
 Two party checks become third party checks when the check is endorsed to a third party.
 Endorsing gives the rights to the check over to the third party.

 - Cash a third party check without the other person by first endorsing the check to the third party.
 The original payee should write ‘pay to the order of’ and the new payees name on the back of the check and sign.
 Take the check to the bank to deposit or cash.

 - The best place to cash a third party check is your bank.
 You can mobile deposit third party checks, but keep the check until the deposit clears.

 This article may contain affiliate links which pays a commission and supports this blog.
 Thank you for your support!

 How do you cash a third party check without the other person?

-In order to cash a third party check, the third party must endorse the check which signs the rights over to you.
-The third party must sign the back of the check and write “pay to the order of your name” to endorse.
+In order to cash a third party check, the original payee must endorse the check which signs the rights over to you.
+The original payee must sign the back of the check and write “pay to the order of your name” to endorse.
 Cash the check at a bank, but it may require both parties or photo ID if fraud is suspected.